woohoolabs/yang/README.md

 The only thing you need before getting started is [Composer](http://getcomposer.org).

-### Install a PSR-7 implementation:
+### Install HTTP client and message implementations:

 Because Yang requires a HTTP client implementation (a package which provides the `php-http/client-implementation` virtual package), you must install one first.
-You may use the [Guzzle 6 Adapter](https://github.com/php-http/guzzle6-adapter) or any other library of your preference:
+You may use [Guzzle 6 Adapter](https://github.com/php-http/guzzle6-adapter) or any other library of your preference as long as it also provides the `psr/http-message-implementation` virtual package:

 ```bash
 $ composer require php-http/guzzle6-adapter